 6- Go Shopping at Don Quijote

-If you’re having trouble choosing a souvenir for friends or family, pop into a Donki store, where there are a variety of items for sale.
+If you’re having trouble choosing a souvenir for friends or family, pop into a Donki store, where there are various items for sale.

 Don Don Donki, or Don Quijote, is the biggest discount store in Japan, offering virtually everything anybody could ask for.